jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 for decades more of exploration.

 ## Underground Logbook

-Found in 'AggregateofMig2007-2010.doc' : Jarv Typed up?
+\sidenote{Found in 'AggregateofMig2007-2010.doc' : Jarv Typed up?}

 \logentry{Setting up Camp \emph{X-Ray}}{
-After about 6 hours of caving, finally made it down.
+After about 6 hours of caving in \emph{Vrtnarija}, we finally made it down.
-Met Gergely and James on he way down as they were leaving the cave.
-Last bolt before camp is horrible = needs rebolting / rerigging.
+We met Gergely and James on the way down just as they were exiting the cave.
+The last bolt on \emph{Zimmer} before camp is horrible: it needs rebolting and rerigging.
 15 cm lower would be awesome.

-Built a tent at the camp.
-Required some stone movement.
+We set up the tent at the camp, which required some stone movement.
-Mike got water, me and Jarv built tent, kate = smoking.
+Mike got water from nearby \emph{Zimmer} and Jarv and I built up the tent, while Kate was smoking.
 NEED WEED!
-Should have thought about it before.
+We should have thought about it beforehand.
-Listening to Massive Attack and getting Raptured.
+Now listening to Massive Attack and getting Raptured.
 Oh yeah!

-Kate setting up sleeping space, Jarv went to get more water.
+Kate is now setting up sleeping space, while Jarv is away to get more water.

-Camp is getting established, looking forward to Worms World Party.
+Camp is slowly getting established, we're now looking forward to Worms World Party.
-Mike = Cooking.
+Mike is cooking.
 Weed is really a missing resource.
 So far so good.
-About 5 metres from camp is a hole with water in it = able to hear, quickly got established as peeing corner , hope its not a lead...
+About 5 metres from camp is a hole with audible rush of water in it.
+This quickly got established as peeing corner, hoping it's not a lead...
 \attrib{Nick}
 }

-\marginnote{The fast increasing smell of urea put a stop to this practice, and instead a BDH container emptied in Zimmer was used.}
+\marginnote{The fast increasing smell of urea put a stop to this practice, and instead a BDH container emptied in *Zimmer* was used.}

 23/7/10
 Nice snooze - super warm.
 Nicola snored like a trooper - just a few minutes into the classic Black Adder session.
 Broken sleep - particularly as Nicola got up for X2 piss.
-Awoken @ 10:30AM by the beasts crawling up towards our pits.
+Awoken at 10.30 am by the beasts crawling up towards our pits.
 Tetley & Myles rustled up some hot-choc then wandered off down the continuing passage.

 23.7.10 - 2:10pm MD + Tetley
-Entered Gardener's World ~6:20am.
+Entered Gardener's World \textasciitilde 6.20 am.
-Made our way through, re-rigged zimmer on the way.
+Made our way through, re-rigged *Zimmer* on the way.
-Arrived at camp at 10:30am + awakened JV, Mike, Kate + Niko.
+Arrived at camp at 10:30am + awakened Jarv, Mike, Kate and Niko.

 Wandered around *Friendship Gallery* for hour or two.
 Found nice lead, will investigate later.